I filmed a video about the 7 Steps to a more sustainable closet and figured I write down everything that I said for you.

 Step 6: Affording sustainable clothes

 One of the biggest questions that arise when it comes to sustainable fashion is: How am I suppose to afford these ethical clothes when they are so much more expensive than fast fashion brands?
 My first advise: Start changing your perspective on fashion and trends!
-The Fast Fashion industry rushes new trends every season, making you change your closet constantly and they slowly change you into a shopaholic.
-I have a whole blog post on this that you can check out: Ethical and Sustainable shopping on a budget.
+The Fast Fashion industry rushes new trends every season, making you change your closet constantly and slowly changing you into a shopaholic.
+I have a whole blog post coming up that you can check out: Ethical and Sustainable shopping on a budget.
 The easiest solution is, of course, second hand shopping, don’t forget that not every sustainable brand is necessarily expensive, there are more affordable ones out there as well and best of all, all shops have sales at some point.

 Step 7: Don’t force the change – be patient